Jimbly/dcjam2025/Jimb-TODO.md

 * Music

 Polish
+* escape from travel map is also opening pause menu
 * race game
   * use `combat-hit-crit-2` in race game upon death
   * ramp-up period with only a few asteroids
   * do a "safe!" thing for a moment so you stop pressing forward at the end? (and so if you're about to hit an asteroid you see it)
 * pop-up upon getting any item except medkits, give quick equip option
-* escape from travel map is also opening inventory
 * sound hook upon unlocking doors
 * extra looked door loop on floor 12?